rust-lang/book/second-edition/src/ch10-02-traits.md

 So any time you want to use behavior defined by a trait on a generic, you need to specify that trait in the generic type parameter’s type bounds.
-We can now fix the definition of the `largest` function that uses a generic type parameter from Listing 10-5!
+We can now fix the definition of the `largest` function that uses a generic type parameter from [Listing 10-5][Listing-10-5]!
 When we set that code aside, we were getting this error:

 ```text
 error[E0369]: binary operation `>` cannot be applied to type `T`